python-web-sig/wsgi-1.1/proposal.rst

 as requested by the client.
 Server rewrite rules, for example, may have modified the client's originally requested URL to place it in a canonical form.

+Additionally, the variant used for versions of WSGI older than WSGI 1.1 may lead to a URL that is different to the one provided by the client, even if no server rewrite rules were in place.
+For example, the client may have quoted spaces differently than ``urllib.quote`` does.
+The WSGI 1.1 version using ``REQUEST_URI`` avoids this problem.

 Supporting Older (<2.2) Versions of Python